Home » Skin Care » Facial Skin Care » Facial Skin Treatment

 Post-treatment recuperation time can be up to ten days.
 You may experience scabbing, swelling and/or the skin may be lightly pink and sensitive.

-You may have to have repeated treatments and typically the costs are not covered by your insurance.
+You may have to have repeated treatments and typically the costs are not covered by your medical insurance.
 Each treatment can be from $2,500 for the ablative procedure and $1,700 for the non-ablative.
 If you choose to have the process done in a physician or practitioner’s office, the price will be a lot less than opting for a hospital.
 Choosing a local anesthesia that numbs a particular location of the skin will also save you as compared to being completed sedated.

 Make sure that you have multiple consultations with your physician, that he or she is a certified professional and you get referrals.
 Before and after pictures can be computer enhanced, and talking to real patients with real experiences will make the difference.